CODARcode/PerformanceAnalysis/sphinx/source/install_usage/run_chimbuko.rst

 Chimbuko is designed primarily for online analysis.
 In this mode an instance of the AD module is spawned for each instance of the application (e.g. for each MPI rank); a centralized parameter server aggregates global statistics and distributes information to the visualization module; and a centralized provenance database maintains detailed information regarding each anomaly.

 Note that the provenance database component of Chimbuko requires the Mochi/Sonata shared libraries which are typically installed using Spack.
 The user must ensure that the **mochi-sonata** Spack library is loaded.
+In addition the visualization module requires **py-mochi-sonata**, the Python interface to Sonata.

 .. code:: bash

-	  spack load mochi-sonata
+	  spack load mochi-sonata py-mochi-sonata

 (It may be necessary to source the **setup_env.sh** script to setup spack first, which by default installs in the **spack/share/spack/** subdirectory of Spack's install location.)

-We will assume that the visualization module has been instantiated at an address **${VIZ_ADDRESS}**, which should be an **http** address including port, for example **VIZ_ADDRESS=http://localhost:5000**.
+We will assume that the visualization module listener has been set up with an address **${VIZ_ADDRESS}**, which should be of the form **http://${HOST}:${PORT}/api/anomalydata**, for example **VIZ_ADDRESS=http://localhost:5000/api/anomalydata**.
 If visualization is not desired the user can simply set **VIZ_ADDRESS=""** (an empty string).

 ----------------------------------